flashnuke/BinanceExtensionCPP/README.md

 - #### Notes
 		1. Default arguments are not allowed with threads.
 The argument must be specified
 		2. When passing a symbol as an argument to a stream starter, the symbol must be lower case.
+		3. For options client streams, conversion from gzip to binary is performed when the stream is set up.
+		4. For all options websocket streams, only `interval = 0` is supported.
+Otherwise, no stream will be established

 ### Optimizations
 For Microsoft compilers set the following flags for better runtime performance: